 The PREA Coordinator/Security Director confirmed that no deviations from the plan occur and that overtime payment is provided to officers to assure that all required posts are filled.
-He also added that forced overtime is an option at the facility if there are not enough voluntary staff available to work the added hours.
+He also added that forced overtime is an option at the facility if there is not enough voluntary staff available to work the added hours.
 The audit team noted that officers were, in fact, working overtime on the days that the audit team was on site.
 He further advised that there is a daily staffing form that indicates how the posts are filled and that deviations to the staffing plan would be noticed by facility management.
-As Security Director and PREA Compliance Manager, Mr. Schomisch is in an excellent position to assure that the staffing plan is followed.
-The interview with Warden Hepp also confirmed that the staffing is maintained through the use of overtime as it applies to security staff that supervise inmates.
-He also advised that non-critical services can be closed to maintain proper security levels.
+As Security Director and PREA Compliance Manager, Mr. Weber is in an excellent position to assure that the staffing plan is followed.

+The interview with Warden Dittman also confirmed that the staffing is maintained through the use of overtime as it applies to security staff members who supervise inmates.
+He also advised that noncritical services can be closed to maintain proper security levels.
+Warden Dittman advised that there is a daily shift and activity report that is provided to management staff used to report staffing levels.
+The audit team has obtained sample copies of the report.

-\115.13 (c) Whenever necessary, but no less frequently than once each year, for each facility the agency operates, in consultation with the PREA coordinator required by § 115.11, the agency shall assess, determine, and document whether adjustments are needed to: (1) The staffing plan established pursuant to paragraph (a) of this section; (2) The facility's deployment of video monitoring systems and other monitoring technologies; and (3) The resources the facility has available to commit to ensure adherence to the staffing plan.
+115.13 (c) Whenever necessary, but no less frequently than once each year, for each facility the agency operates, in consultation with the PREA coordinator required by § 115.11, the agency shall assess, determine, and document whether adjustments are needed to: (1) The staffing plan established pursuant to paragraph (a) of this section; (2) The facility's deployment of video monitoring systems and other monitoring technologies; and (3) The resources the facility has available to commit to ensure adherence to the staffing plan.

 In the past 12 months, the facility has, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The staffing plan established pursuant to paragraph (a) of this section.
-In the past 12 months, the facility has, in consultation, assessed, determined, and documented whether adjustments are needed to: The staffing plan established pursuant to paragraph (a) of this section.
 In the past 12 months, the facility has, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The facility's deployment of video monitoring systems and other monitoring technologies.
-In the past 12 months, the facility has, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The resources the facility has available to commit to ensure adherence to the staffing plan.
+In the past 12 months, the facility has, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The facility has, the facility has, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The resources the facility has available to commit to ensure adherence to the staffing plan.

 The staffing plan is reviewed annually by the facility.
 Agency policy (Executive Directive #72, section IX, C) requires that an annual review be completed in consultation with the PREA Coordinator.
 The PREA Coordinator's office maintains a log of the staffing plan reviews.
-The log indicated that the review for FLCI occurred on August 11, 2017 and the facility was represented by the PREA compliance manager.
+The log indicated that the review for CCI occurred on March 20, 2018 and the facility was represented by the PREA compliance manager.
 A copy of the log has been retained by the audit team.
 The PREA Coordinator advised that the review of the staffing plans coincides with the fiscal year.

-\115.13 (d) Each agency operating a facility shall implement a policy and practice of having intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
+115.13 (d) Each agency operating a facility shall implement a policy and practice of having intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
 Such policy and practice shall be implemented for night shifts as well as day shifts.
 Each agency shall have a policy to prohibit staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility.